xMohammadAsimx/Practice/README.md

 Step 9 - After making some changes you have to again git add, then check git status and the git commit and then finally push the code

+Step 10 - git add . -- Make all the files that are untracked tracked.